Australian Marine Complex: Overview

 The complex was established in 2003 when the Common User Facility, owned by the Western Australian Government, commenced operations.
 It is home to approximately 150 businesses in five designated zones.
-The facility is jointly operated by the Western Australian Department of Jobs, Tourism, Science and Innovation, the state government owned property developer DevelopmentWA and AMC Management (WA) Pty Ltd.
+The facility is operated by Western Australian's state government-owned property developer DevelopmentWA and AMC Management (WA) Pty Ltd.

 The complex is divided into shipbuilding, technology, support industry, fabrication and recreational boating precincts.